Council Boss, Ekiti NLC, NULGE, Dignitaries Celebrate Chief Adijat Bimbo Yusuf’s Retirement.

 “She loves seeing people progress.
 She is a caring and supportive woman who encourages young, vibrant journalists and those around her,” he said.

-The event was followed by a thanksgiving service at Christ Miracle Church Ministry (CMCM), Grace Assembly, Textile, Basiri, Ado Ekiti, where the officiating minister, Pastor Kolawole Afolayan, urged her to continue her good works.
-“I thank God for the grace you received to serve diligently.
-I urge you to maintain your virtues and serve God even more in this new phase of your life,” he said.
+The retirement ceremony was followed by a thanksgiving service at Christ Miracle Church Ministry (CMCM), Grace Assembly, Textile, Basiri, Ado Ekiti.
+Officiating minister, Pastor Kolawole Afolayan, advised the celebrant to continue her legacy of service.
+"I thank God for the grace you received to serve diligently.
+I urge you to maintain your virtues and serve God even more in this new phase of your life," he said.

-In her appreciation speech, Chief (Mrs.) Adijat Bimbo Yusuf expressed gratitude for the honor bestowed upon her, acknowledging the support of her colleagues, family, and friends throughout her career.
-She encouraged local government staff to remain professional and embrace self-improvement.
+In her appreciation speech, Chief (Mrs.) Adijat Bimbo Yusuf expressed gratitude for the honor bestowed upon her, acknowledging the support of her colleagues, in NUJ, NLC, NULGE, NAWOJ, families, and friends throughout her career.

 "Being local government staff does not mean we should be local in intellect and intelligence.
 We must seek every opportunity to develop ourselves, learn, and study more," she said.

 Earlier, Mrs. Yusuf and her colleagues paid a courtesy visit to the Local Government Chairman, Hon.
-Stephen Oluwatuyi Oluwagbenga, who commended her remarkable career.
+Stephen Oluwatuyi Oluwagbenga, who also joined in celebrating her remarkable career.

 No comments: